rayalan/binary-adages/content/pages/profile-technical-strengths.md

 # Solution Spaces

 * _Software as a service_: I've spent over a decade in the software-as-a-service industry, both providing a reliable service as well as quickly adapting it to the current business needs.
-* _Applications_: I've done both desktop Windows and MacOS applications along with mobile applications (mostly Android).
+* _Applications_: I've done both desktop Windows and MacOS applications, along with mobile applications (mostly Android).
 * _Web applications_: I've built a variety of web applications (frontend and backend), including multiple single page applications.
 * _Embedded systems_: I spent a number of years building mission-critical applications for the automotive industry, including commercial trucking and police vehicles.
-Change management looks totally different in when a change potentially puts lives at risk.
+Change management looks totally different when a change potentially puts lives at risk.
-* _User experience_: As part of understanding what makes good software design, I've studied (or at least dabbled) into the realm of user experience: How can the software not just technically work, but actually be a joy to work with[^users]?
+* _User experience_: As part of understanding what makes good software design, I've studied (or at least dabbled in) the realm of user experience: How can the software not just technically work, but actually be a joy to work with[^users]?

 [^users]: Most software actually has many users -- the end user, the company or individual making the purchase, the developers creating and maintaining a system, the sales department selling the product, and so on.

 # Languages

-These are my main languages that I've done extensive work in.
+These are my main languages in which I've done extensive work.

 * _Python (15+ years)_: I've done a bit of everything, including web servers, meta programming, C/C++ interfaces, and GUIs.
 My go-to language for one-off work, as well as my favorite language.
 There are a few features in v3 (like typing) that I want to learn better.
 * _TypeScript (5 years)_: My favorite way to do web-based work, as the typing vastly improves the readability of code while reducing stupid mistakes like remembering whether that variable can be `null` or not.
 * _SQL (13+ years)_: While I can't compete with a guru, I can hold my own on querying, especially with Google by my side.
 * _C, C++ (14 years)_: I've used this extensively, especially for embedded or performance-sensitive work, including my fair share of macros[^macros] and templates.
 There are a few changes in the last few years (such as lambdas) that I haven't used much.
 * _JavaScript (8 years)_: It's hard to do much with the web without this language.
-* _Bash/Shell (15+ years)_: While this isn't my favorite language by a long shot, I've been working with shell scripts for a long term, whether debugging someone else's work or just doing something quick to solve a problem.
+* _Bash/Shell (15+ years)_: While this isn't my favorite language by a long shot, I've been working with shell scripts for a long time, whether debugging someone else's work or just doing something quick to solve a problem.

 [^macros]: Yes, macros are evil.
 But sometimes they are a necessary evil.